Sienci-Labs/Resources/lmmk2/advanced/ytsb-lmk2-grbl-firmware.md

 title: ytsb grbl Firmware 🤖
 menu_order: 3
 post_status: draft
-post_excerpt: The LongMill runs off the GRBL firmware, an open-source firmware that is designed for Arduino-based CNC machines.
+post_excerpt: The LongMill runs off the grbl firmware, an open-source firmware that is designed for Arduino-based CNC machines.
 You can reflash by using gSender or UGS.
 post_date: 2022-03-18 00:09:00
 taxonomy:
     knowledgebase_cat: lmk2-advanced